Air Conditioner Repair Checklist

-- Then check the vents are free throughout your home.
+- Make sure the vents are open throughout your home.

 - If you’re still not receiving ample chilled air, you should have your ducts examined by a specialist like Vogts Heating & Air.
 Your ducts might need to be fixed or hooked up again in tricky spots like your attic, basement or crawl space.